 Voice-over translation services are available and can communicate video narration into multiple languages so viewers can listen and learn in their own language.
 Options include:

-- Voice replacement: The original audio is muted and replaced by audio in the desired language which matches the visuals and sequencing.
+- Voice replacement: The original audio is muted and replaced by audio in the desired language, which matches the visuals and sequencing.

-- Off-screen voice over: Off-screen narration is replaced with off-screen translated narration.
+- Off-screen voice-over: Off-screen narration is replaced with translated off-screen narration.
 Viewers can follow the visuals with narration in their own language.

 14. Publish videos in an accessible location

 YouTube and Vimeo are platforms that can be used to reach many users across the globe.
 YouTube offers vast reach and analytics enabling monitoring usage and ROI, while Vimeo provides greater video quality and even more customization.
-Both can host training videos at a cost, and can be configured for private access to videos via account and password.
+Both can host training videos at a cost and can be configured for private access to videos via account and password.

 - File formats: A mix of file formats for videos and various browsers may require standardizing on one browser and platform to eliminate uploading multiple video file versions. (example: Windows OS and Chrome browser)

-- Varying quality across browsers: As with the mobile devices, unless standardized, video format conversion may be needed to address multiple formats and sizes.
+- Varying quality across browsers: As with mobile devices, unless standardized, video format conversion may be needed to address multiple formats and sizes.

-- Piracy concerns: You may need additional safeguards to prevent videos being pirated and distributed illegally.
+- Piracy concerns: You may need additional safeguards to prevent videos from being pirated and distributed illegally.
 Vimeo is one option that can keep videos hidden from the public and only embedded on your site, providing you with more security.

 A cloud based LMS (learning management system) will avoid many of the above issues but it should be closely evaluated to see if it will meet your company (and budget) needs.